auth0/auth0-PHP/UPGRADE.md

 ]);
 ```

-From there, simply use the SDK's API factories (like `authentication()` and `management()`) to keep using this configuration throughout the SDK without any additional work.
+From there, use the SDK's API factories (like `authentication()` and `management()`) to keep using this configuration throughout the SDK without any additional work.
 You can make changes to your configuration at any time by keeping your SdkConfiguration instance referenceable within your application:

 ```php
 use Auth0\SDK\Auth0;